Welcome!

 First, submit your Mutant Vehicle Statement of Intent (MVSOI).
 This form is open from mid-January until the end of February.

 Later, submit your Mutant Vehicle application.
 This form is open from mid-February until mid-April each year.
-The application webpage will have the exact dates.
+The application page of your Burner Profile will have the exact dates.

 If you have any questions contact the DMV by emailing dmv@burningman.org.